 - Which tentpole content do you hope to publish?

 Jot down the major events happening over the next 12 months, integrate the social media plan with a blog editorial calendar, and settle on a sharing ratio that feels best to you.
 You can always come back throughout the year and change and tweak anything you’d like—when planning a year in advance, it’s hard to tell exactly what will be happening three or six or 12 months from now.

 Over to you

-What methods have you used for planning your social media content in advance?
+What methods have you used for planning your social media content in advance and scheduling posts?

 I hope you can take away some useful tips and strategies here.
-We’re currently experimenting with some week-ahead planning for our social media content, and we’re learning tons along the way!
+Our social media team is currently experimenting with some week-ahead planning for our social media content, and we’re learning tons along the way!
 If you’ve got any tips to share or questions to ask, feel free to leave a comment here!